-During 2021, the Company had only one material line of business in the UK, composed of the insurance of deferred and immediate annuities related to a pension business.
+During 2022, the Company had only one line of business, composed of the insurance of deferred and immediate annuities related to a pension business in the UK.
 This UK pension business is fully reinsured by Solen Versicherungen AG.

 A.1.7 Significant business or other events that have occurred over the reporting period that have had a material impact on the undertaking.